Dylan-Tran/quantcastProject/README.md

 The file need to be complied using the command "javac most_active_cookie.java"

 The file can be run using the command "java most_active_cookie (csv_path) -d (YYYY-MM-DD)".
-Note that csv file must be in the same folder as the executable.
+Note that csv file must be in the same folder as the executable or you can give the absolute path of the csv file.

 I used the hashMap library because python have a built in dictionary so I figured I can use a hashMap.
 (I can build a hashMap from scratch).